BruceHaley/ExportPipelineDefinitions/README.md

 **Benefits:**
 - This lets you key-word search globally all pipelines across all projects using "Find in Files" in Visual Studio, VS Code, or other search tool.
-- If you run this app periodically and save the results, you can build a pipeline history archive.
+- You can build a pipeline history archive by running this app periodically and saving the results.

-- If you manage a large number of ADO pipelines, **you need this app.**
+If you manage a large number of ADO pipelines, **you need this app.**

 Note: The exported .json files are not in a format that can be imported using the Azure DevOps UI.